Mr. Rogers' Syllabus AP Statistics

 Enrichment Activity

-Each student is to Review the statistical analysis in an article published in an academic, technical, or scientific journal once per quarter in order to see how "the professionals" use statistics (professionals being a very loose term).
+Each student is to Review the statistical analysis in an article published in an academic, technical, or scientific journal once in both the 3rd and 4th quarters in order to see how "the professionals" use statistics (professionals being a very loose term).
 Popular magazines are not allowed.
 The paper reviewed must be at least 3 pages long.

 The write up should be four concise paragraphs.
 The first should summarize the article's content (what the article is about).
 The 2nd briefly review how the article designed its data collection methods.
 The 3rd how it analyzed its data, and the 4th whether the conclusions drawn were statistically defensible.
 It’s only necessary to choose one item or aspect from the article and briefly discuss the design, analysis, and conclusions relative to it.
 Be concise!